-Left Atrial Appendage Occluder Device (Watchman)
+Left Atrial Appendage Occluder Device (WATCHMAN)

 If you have atrial fibrillation (AFib) not caused by a heart valve problem, advanced treatment is available close to home at Bronson.